Partypoker Bonus Code & Review September 2023

 Because of that decision, however, partypoker was able to make its legal return to the US market before most.
 When legal online gambling came to New Jersey in November 2013, partypoker NJ was one of the first operators to go live.

 For now the Garden State remains the only one in the US in which partypoker operates.
 However partypoker has received approvals from regulators in Pennsylvania, and a possible launch in Michigan may come as well.

 The sports betting giant GVC Holdings acquired partypoker in 2015, which in 2020 rebranded as Entain.
 Entain aims to become a major force in the legal US sports betting space through its partnership with MGM Resorts, a joint venture originally called Roar Digital and now known as BetMGM.

 The Partypoker bonus code is CHIPPLAY.
-This code unlocks $25 in free chips and a deposit match up to $1,000.
+This code unlocks a deposit match up to $1,000.

-At the moment, for new players partypoker offers both a no-deposit bonus and a first-deposit bonus.
+At the moment, for new players partypoker offers a first-deposit bonus.
 The bonus code CHIPPLAY should apply automatically when you click this link.

 Players can also clear the bonus through PartyCasino at a higher 4x rate.

 Partypoker US Overview

 Under Roar Digital, partypoker has access to any US online gambling market in which MGM or Boyd Gaming owns property.
 So far partypoker only operates in New Jersey, but launch in Pennsylvania appears imminent and could come later in Michigan as well.